15 Female NFL Employees Allege Sexual Harassment At Work

 NFL Response to Sexual Harassment Allegations

 The NFL released a statement that said the alleged sexual harassment was “serious, disturbing and contrary to the NFL’s values . . .
 Everyone in the NFL has the right to work in an environment free from any and all forms of harassment.”
 The Washington Football team also responded with a statement, saying “The Washington Redskins football team takes issues of employee conduct seriously . . .
 While we do not speak to specific employee situations publicly, when new allegations of conduct are brought forward that are contrary to these policies, we address them promptly.”

 There are federal, state, and city laws that forbid sexual harassment in the workplace.
 Federally, the Civil Rights Act of 1964 outlaws sexual harassment as an illegal form of sex discrimination.
 Many states have additional protections against sexual harassment in the workplace.
 For example, New York State mandates that employers of one or more employees must have anti-sexual harassment training for all workers.
 Also, the New York State Human Rights Law does not require sexual harassment to be severe or pervasive to be against the law.
 This New York protection allows for more employees to take legal action against sexual harassment in the workplace.

 Seek Legal Assistance Today

 If you have suffered from sexual harassment in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.